Limit Protected Health Information (PHI) Access to a Patient's Care Team

 • Next of kin information (if added)

-Limit access to patient PHI
+Limit access to a patient's PHI

 Scroll to the bottom of the demographic window and choose from the following PHI restrictions: